93 Comments

 How to obtain the Interpol clearance in Peru

-All foreigners must present the Ficha de Canje Internacional to Migraciones when applying for any temporary or residence visa in Peru.
-So, before you can even begin the so-called Cambio de calidad migratoria - whether from a temporary visa or temporary authorization (for example, a stay as a tourist) to another temporary or residence visa, or from one residence visa type to another - you must first complete the Interpol clearance.
+Before applying for any temporary or residence visa in Peru, all foreigners must first obtain the Ficha de Canje Internacional issued by Interpol.
+This means that before you can even start the so-called Cambio de calidad migratoria - whether from a temporary authorization (for example, a tourist stay) to another temporary or residence visa, or from one residence visa type to another - you must complete the Interpol clearance.

 What is the Ficha de Canje